 There are so many different NP specialties, it can be hard to choose which one to go into.
 Unless, of course, you’ve already made that decision.
 If you’re still struggling, there are a few questions you can ask yourself that can narrow down your options.
 Do you like working in or outpatient?
 What are the most available types of jobs open in your area?
-What population do you like working with: children, adults, families, psychiatric, etc?
+What population do you like working with: children, adults, families, psychiatric, etc.?
 How competitive is the job market in the areas of your choice?
-And which speciality aligns with where you see yourself in the future?
+And which specialty aligns with where you see yourself in the future?

 Some of the main NP specialties are:

 - Urgent Care NP: Urgent care clinics are opening on every corner across the country, creating many positions for qualified nurse practitioners.
-The average salary nationwide is over $104K.

 ASSOCIATIONS FOR NURSE PRACTITIONERS